Skip to Content

 or… Reykjanes Peninsula

 Important !
 If you want to visit Reykjanes Peninsula or the Blue Lagoon, be sure to check the most up-to-date information on recent volcanic activity!
-Most places are not impacted at all, but the Blue Lagoon has been closed on several occasions recently.
+Most places are not impacted at all, but some roads around Grindavik are closed and the Blue Lagoon has been closed on several occasions recently.

 Reykjanes Peninsula is another really nice area to see before you leave Iceland.
 It’s like the whole country in a nutshell.
 If your 7-day Iceland trip indeed ends on this day, then you could visit a few places here on your way to the airport.
-Alternatively, you could also come here before your flight the next day.
+Alternatively, if you have a few hours to spare, you could also come here before your flight the next day.

 The famous Blue Lagoon is located on Reykjanes Peninsula as well.
-If you haven’t visited the Blue Lagoon on your first day in Iceland, you’ll probably want to do it on the last day.
-Count 2-3 hours for a visit.
-And be sure to book your timed tickets in advance!
+If you haven’t visited it on your first day in Iceland, you’ll probably want to do it on the last day.
+Be sure to book your timed tickets in advance and plan 2-3 hours for a visit.

-For more information about all these places and also hotel suggestions if you decide to stay close to the airport, please check our detailed guide to this area via the link below.
+For more information about all these places, please check our detailed guide to this area via the link below.

 LEARN MORE: Complete Guide to Reykjanes Peninsula